-Moreover, France is the country of cheese and wine: every little village produce its own, and they are all excellent.
-It will probably take a lifetime just to try all of them, but some people could say that that is a life worth to live.
-Among the most famous French recipes we can remember the ratatui (ratatouille), a mix of garden vegetable such as zucchini, pepper, eggplants (made famous by the latest Disney cartoon) and the French onion soup, a very tasty soup made of cooked onion, bread and melted cheese.
+France is the country of cheese and wine.
+Every little village produces its own wine and cheese and many are excellent.
+It will probably take a lifetime just to try all of them, but some people could say that that is a life worth living.
+A couple of the most famous French dishes are, ratatui (ratatouille), a mix of garden vegetable such as zucchini, pepper, eggplants (made famous by the latest Disney cartoon) and French onion soup, a very tasty soup made from onion, bread and melted cheese.

-In France there is no national dress, but many traditional dresses that were inspired by the dress that people from the countryside were wearing during holidays and religious celebration.
+In France there is no national dress, but there are many traditional costumes that were inspired by the garments of people from the countryside.
+These are often worn during holidays and religious celebrations.
 France has many regions (22), each with their own traditional dress.

-As the 20th century brought on a lot of change, very quickly the traditional dress fell out of use, only to be worn for special occasions such as performances, historical recreations or traditional music and dance shows..
+The 20th century brought a lot of change and very quickly the traditional dress fell out of use, only to be worn for special occasions such as performances, historical recreations or traditional music and dance shows.

-Nowadays, everybody dress much more casual.
-French fashion and style (together with the Italians) are famous all around the world and the names and address of the most important shopping center in Paris (such as the Primtemps or Galerie Lafayette) are listed in all the city guides.
+Nowadays, everybody dresses much more casually.
+French fashion and style (together with the Italians) are famous all around the world and the names and addresses of the most important shopping centers in Paris (such as the Primtemps or Galerie Lafayette) are listed in all the city guides.

-Still today, French fashion is a synonym of elegance and high lifestyle and French brand (maison de mode) and designer (coutourier) such as Chanel, Yves St. Lauren and Lavin still dress royal families all around Europe.
+Still today, French fashion is signifies elegance and a high lifestyle and French brands (maison de mode) and designers (coutourier) such as Chanel, Yves St. Lauren and Lavin still dress royal families all across Europe.

-Among these designers, one of the most famous is Coco Chanel, who, born in a small village in the country side in 1883 created the brand Chanel, which, still today, is a synonym of elegance and style.
-With her creation, she made women feeling beautiful and comfortable, and she invented one of the world most famous perfume: Chanel n 5.
+Among these designers, one of the most famous is Coco Chanel, who, born in a small village in the countryside in 1883 created the brand Chanel, which, still today, epitomizes elegance and style.
+With her creations, she made women feel beautiful and comfortable, and she invented one of the world’s most famous perfumes, Chanel no. 5.

-But fashion is not just a hobby for wealthy people and many goods piece of clothing can be bought also in the second hand markets (called Marché de pusses or Brick brack or Brocantes) organised weekly or monthly in every city.
+Fashion is not just a hobby for wealthy people and many quality pieces of clothing can be bought in the second hand markets (called Marché de pusses or Brick brack or Brocantes) open weekly or monthly in every city.

 Festivals, holidays, celebrations in France

-Beside Christmas and New Years Eve, one of the most important French holydays, especially for the citizen of Paris (Parisians) is the 14 of July.
-In this day, the French remember the event that became the beginning of the French revolution: the taking of the Bastille (14th July 1789).
-The Bastille was a very big prison in the downtown of Paris where political prisoner (mostly people that were opposing the king and his power) where kept.
-Following months of political crisis the citizens of Paris entered in the Bastille and free the prisoners.
-As mentioned, this is considered the beginning of the French revolution: few months after this event the King XVI and the Queen Maria Antoinette were arrested and the Republic was proclaimed.
+Beside Christmas and New Year’s Eve, one of the most important French holidays, especially for Parisians is the 14th of July.
+On this day, the French remember the event that began the French revolution.
+The event was the taking of the Bastille (14th July 1789).
+The Bastille was a very big prison in downtown Paris where political prisoners (mostly people that were opposing the king and his power) where kept.
+Following months of political crisis the citizens of Paris entered the Bastille and freed the prisoners.
+As mentioned, this is considered the beginning of the French revolution, a few months after this event King Louis XVI and the Queen, Maria Antoinette were arrested and the Republic was proclaimed.
 During this time the French national Song La Marseillaise (the song from Marseille) was composed and the motto ` Liberté, Fraternité and Egalité´ (Freedom, Brotherhood, Equality) become famous all around the world.

-Still today, the people party in the street remembering the event and a big parade is organised every years in Paris.
+Still today, people have a party in the street to commemorate the event and a big parade is organized every year in Paris.

-On the other hand, a much more Hollywood – style event take place every year in the South of France: the Cannes Film Festival.
-For about a week, all the most important directors, actors and producers meet on la Croisette (area of the city where the festival take place) and present the new movies of the season.
-The winners get as a prize a small golden palm branch and becomes the person that every TV and magazine want to interview.
+On the other hand, a much more Hollywood – style event takes place every year in the South of France: the Cannes Film Festival.
+For about a week, all the most important directors, actors and producers meet on la Croisette (the area of the city where the festival takes place) and present the new movies of the season.
+The winners get a small golden palm branch and become the person that every TV and magazine want to interview.

 Famous French stories & epics

 Among the most famous French legends we would like to remember those ones linked to a beautiful place situated in the Northern part of the country: Mont San Michel.
-This cliff over the Atlantic sea host a beautiful church dedicated to San Michel Angel.
-The difference between low and high tide in this region is, so strong that every 6 hours the church gets completely isolated from the coast.
+This cliff over the Atlantic sea hosts a beautiful church dedicated to San Michel Angel.
+The difference between low and high tide in this region is so strong that every 6 hours the church gets completely isolated from the coast.
 So the place can be reached from the mainland only when the tide is low.
-A very unusual place were to build a church, but the legend say that, during the middle age, a pregnant woman was taking advantage of the low tide for picking mussel from the beach.
-Suddenly she entered in labour.
-Incapable to move, she begins to pray St. Michel Angel for help.
+It is a very unusual place to build a church, but the legends goes that, during the Middle Ages, a pregnant woman was taking advantage of the low tide for picking up mussels from the beach.
+Suddenly she went into labour.
+Incapable of moving, she began to pray to St. Michel Angel for help.

-The water was rising up but the Angel answered her pray and she and the baby were saved.
-To remember this event a little altar was build in the place where the miracle took place and many year later the bishop of Avranches financed the construction of the church that we can still visit today.
+The water was rising but the Angel answered her prayer and she and the baby were saved.
+To remember this event a little altar was built where the miracle took place and many years later the bishop of Avranches financed the construction of the church that we can still visit today.
 However this decision was not a spontaneous one since the Angel appeared twice to the bishop in his dreams asking him to make a new church.
-However, only when the Angel give him some tangible and terrible sign of his power the bishop agreed on collecting the money necessary for the works.
+Only when the Angel gave him some tangible and terrible sign of his power did the bishop agree to collect the money necessary for the work.

 French Children’s games

-A pretty common French outdoor game for children is `La semaine´(the week) that can be played by 2 or more children (but a kids can play it alone as well, especially if he/she want to get better at it) with the only aid of a charcoal and a stone.
+A pretty common French outdoor game for children is `La semaine´(the week) that can be played by 2 or more children (but a kid can play it alone as well, especially if he/she wants to get better at it) with only the aid of a piece of charcoal and a stone.

 With the charcoal the kids have to draw 7 squares (one following the other) on the ground naming them with the name of the day of the week.

-Once that is done the first one have to throw the stone in the Monday box and if he miss it, he must let the next kid play.
-If the thrown has been correct he must jump on one of his feet until the stone, picked up still standing on one feet, and jumping back to the starting point.
+Once that is done the first player throws the stone in the Monday box and if he misses it, it is the next player’s turn.
+If he/she throws on the correct square he/she has to hop on the square, pick up the stone, still standing on one foot, and jump back to the starting point.

-The players have to do that at list 7 time (one for each square) and they have to repeat the task every time they made a mistake (for example they loose balance and they put the other feet down).
-The winner is the kid that covers all square and made back to the starting point.
+The players have to do that at least 7 times (one for each square) and they have to go back to the beginning every time they make a mistake (for example they loose their balance and put their other foot down).
+The winner is the player that covers all squares and makes it back to the starting point.

 Verbal and nonverbal communication in France

-In France greetings is a very important part of every social interaction.
-French people all shake hands with everybody they meet and they always do it twice, when they arrive and when they live.
+In France greetings are a very important part of every social interaction.
+French people all shake hands with everybody they meet and they always do it twice, when they arrive and when they leave.
 Not doing so will be considered very impolite.
-On the other hand kissing in the checks is a standard greeting practice among family and friends.
-This can be done in private and in public meeting (called randez – vous) and the double kissing (one kissing per check) often start on the right side.
+On the other hand kissing on the cheeks is a standard greeting practice among family and friends.
+This can be done in private and in public meetings (called randez – vous) and the double kissing (one kiss per cheek) often starts on the right side.

-French people are extremely proud of being French and they like to express some of their thought with very typical.
-Among them the most common and characteristics are the following:
+French people are extremely proud of being French and they like to express some of their thoughts with some very typical gestures.
+Among them, the most common are the following: